Skip to content

 We constantly second-guess ourselves, we can’t relax & commit to one career, and we’re left with a gnawing sense of FOMO: Did I make the right choice?

-“I’m stuck — I could stay at my current company and get promoted in 2 years.
-But I’m feeling a little bored.
-Maybe I should join a startup for something more exciting?
+"I’m stuck.
+I could stay at my current company and get promoted in two years, but I'm feeling bored.
+Maybe I should join a startup for excitement?
 Or switch careers entirely and learn programming?
-Or just move to another stable corporate role for a change of scenery?”
+Or just move to another stable corporate role for a change?"

 Ultimately:

-It’s a real problem, so today I thought I’d offer up a few different perspectives that might help.
+It's a real problem.
+Today, let's explore a few ideas that might help.

 📈 Progress >> inaction